-(a) A person who suspects an Honor Code violation shall notify the president of the Honor Council (hereafter referred to as "the president") of the alleged act in writing on the
+[60] A person who suspects an Honor Code violation shall notify the president of the Honor Council (hereafter referred to as "the president") of the alleged act in writing on themandard form established for that purpose.
+(The form is appended as Exhibit B.)

-^{}The provost will select faculty members designated in advance by the Faculty Senate.
-Although selection may be made on a case-by-case rotating basis, the provost should retain discretion to make selections which will insure representation of appropriate academic disciplines, as necessary in each case.
+The provent will select faculty members designated in advance by the Faculty Senate.
+Although selection may be made on a case-by-case rotating basis, the provest should retain discretion to make selections, which will insure representation of appropriate academic disciplines, in necessary in each case.

 - (b) The president or the president's designee shall immediately send written notice of charges to the accused student.
 All correspondence is sent to the address the student has provided to the University registrar.
 The Honor Council will consider notice served if delivered to the address provided to the registrar.
 Students have a responsibility to maintain a current address on file with the Registrar's Office at all times.
-The written notice of charges shall also be sent to the Dean of Student Life. - (c) The president shall appoint an investigator who will collect information relevant to the case and write a summary report to be used at the hearing.
-The investigator must deliver the summary report and copies of all written evidence and exhibits which will be used at the hearing to the vice president of the Honor Council with a copy to the dean of student life at least three days before the hearing. - (d) The president shall request the registrar to place a hold on the accused's transcript until the case has reached a final disposition. - (e) The president shall convene a Hearing Board, composed of four students and one faculty member, within a reasonable period of time but no earlier than 10 days^T after the accused student receives notice of the allegation.
+The written notice of charges shall also be sent to the Dean of Student Life. - (e) The president shall appoint an investigator who will collect information relevant to the case and write a summary report to be used at the hearing.
+The investigator must deliver the summary report and copies of all written evidence and exhibits which wig be used at the hearing to the vice president of the Honor Council with a copy to the dean of student life at least three days before the hearing. - (d) The president shall request the registrar to place a hold on the accused's transcript until the case has reached a final disposition. - (a) The president shall convene a Hearing Board, composed of four students and one faculty member, within a reasonable period of time but no earlier than 10 days? after the accused student receives notice of the allegation.